deepbiolab/drl/README.md

 - **[Taxi-v3](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/toy_text/taxi.py)**: Grid-world transportation task where an agent learns to efficiently navigate, pick up and deliver passengers to designated locations while optimizing rewards.
 - **[MountainCar](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/classic_control/mountain_car.py)**: Continuous control task where an underpowered car must learn to build momentum by moving back and forth to overcome a steep hill and reach the goal position.
 - **[Acrobot](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/classic_control/acrobot.py)**: A two-link robotic arm environment where the goal is to swing the end of the second link above a target height by applying torque at the actuated joint.
 It challenges agents to solve nonlinear dynamics and coordinate the motion of linked components efficiently.
+- **[LunarLander](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/box2d/lunar_lander.py)**: A physics-based environment where an agent controls a lunar lander to safely land on a designated pad.
+The task involves managing fuel consumption, balancing thrust, and handling the dynamics of gravity and inertia.

 ## Requirements